Netflix/asgard/CONTRIBUTING.md

 * Proposing, discussing, and implementing new features
 * Participating in the [Asgard Show on Google Hangouts](http://www.youtube.com/user/TheAsgardShow)
 * [Join us at Netflix](http://jobs.netflix.com/) and work on Asgard fulltime!
-* Suprising us with some other form of contribution!
+* Surprising us with some other form of contribution!

 All forms of contribution are very much appreciated.